salesforce-ux/theo/README.md

       // Optional
       // This value will be included during transform
-      // but excluded during formating
+      // but excluded during formatting
       ".meta": {
         // This value might be needed for some special transform "foo": "bar"